Privacy statement for parking

 Schiphol Nederland B.V. (‘Schiphol’) attaches great value to protecting your privacy.
 In this privacy statement we explain how we treat the personal data that we process when providing parking services.

 This privacy statement applies only to visitors using the official carparks of Amsterdam Airport Schiphol.
-A small part of this privacy statement covers parking by Schiphol personnel.
-By default the text is about visitors using the official Schiphol carparks.
-When it is about parking by personnel, it will be explicitly stated in the text.
+It could be that parts of this privacy statement differs for parking by personnel.
+When that is the case, we will point that out explicitly in the text.

 Which personal data do we process?

-If you come to Schiphol and use one of its official carparks, then the following personal data can be processed:
+If you book a parking space at Schiphol, then the following personal data will be processed:

-- Contact information: initials, first and last name, telephone number, address information and email address.
+• Contact details: initials, last name, telephone number and email address.

 Do you use Schiphol’s parking services?
 In that case, a photograph of your licence plate may be taken when you enter with your vehicle.
 We save the licence plate and also register your entry and departure times.